Bayt Nattif: Israel (since 1948)

 Netiv HaLamed-Heh was built on village land in 1949, while Aviezer and Neve Michael were built on village land in 1958.
 After the Arab-Israeli War of 1948, the ruin of Bayt Nattif remained under Israeli control under the terms of the 1949 Armistice Agreement between Israel and Jordan, until such time that the agreement was dissolved in 1967.

-Today, the land whereon was once built Bayt Nattif comprises what is now called The Forest of the Thirty-Five (יַעֲר הַל"ה) and is maintained by the Jewish National Fund.
+Today, the land that once was the site of Bayt Nattif comprises what is now called The Forest of the Thirty-Five (יַעֲר הַל"ה) and is maintained by the Jewish National Fund.
 Erik Ader, former Dutch ambassador to Norway, whose father Bastiaan Jan Ader is memorialized in the forest as one of the Righteous Among the Nations for saving 200 Jews from the Holocaust, has asked that his father's name be removed as a protest against what Ader called "the ethnic cleansing" of Palestinians.
 In response, the Jewish National Fund expressed its respect for the actions of Ader’s parents, stating that the monument was legally constructed on state-owned lands.